-E. Constraints on Effective Management and Their Consequences their tasks) are -well defined; (d) development is given priority over preserving the environment; (e) Environmentally harmful activities classified are 28 "administrative violations" that may only be punished with administrative sanctions: (f) violations of different magnitude are fined at the same rate; (g) the Act on National Parks construction, mineral/petroleum allows exploration and extraction in areas reserved as national and natural parks; (h) the Act on the Protection of Natural and Cultural Assets asserts the need to preserve assets, but then defines ownership and responsibility in conflicting ways; and (i) legal arrangements to identify, register and preserve assets and impose sanctions are inconsistent. -At present, efforts are being made to modify the Act and correct these shortcomings (see Annex 3).
+2.39.
+Legislative Constraints.
+Unfortunately, the Environment Act is constrained in various ways: (a) while the objectives of the Act are laudable, its implementation is difficult; (b) the HCE and the LECs have no real executive authority: (c) neither the environmental subsectors to be covered nor the responsible agencies (and their tasks) are well defined; (d) over development is given priority preserving the environment: (e) Environmentally harmful activities classified as "administrative violations" that may only be punished with administrative sanctions; (f) violations of different magnitude are fined at the same rate; (g) the Act on National Parks allows construction, mineral/petroleum exploration and extraction in areas reserved as national and natural parks: (h) the Act on the Protection of Natural and Cultural Assets asserts the need to preserve assets, but then defines ownership and responsibility in conflicting ways; and (i) legal arrangements to identify, register and preserve assets and impose sanctions are inconsistent.
+At present, efforts are being made to modify the Act and correct these shortcomings (see Annex 3).